aphyr/mtrc/README.markdown

 ===

 A small library to accumulate metrics and extract basic statistics from them.
 Want a latency profile of your Rack app?
-Boom.

     gem install mtrc

-Middleware all up in this bitch:
+Middleware!:

     class MyMetrics
       def initialize(app)